Smeets & Graas logo

 Vitamins are critical to our health, growth, and overall proper functioning of our bodies.
 They do not provide energy themselves, but are needed to efficiently release energy from our food.

 Without these substances, we cannot exist, and if we don't get enough of them, we quickly start to feel lethargic and sick.
-But because we don't always get enough vitamins from our food, it's important to supplement with vitamins.
-For example, multivitamins, extra folic acid and vitamins D and K.
+But because we don't always get enough vitamins from our food, it's important to supplement it in some other way.
+For example with multivitamins, extra folic acid and vitamins D and K.

 Healthy and Fit